ngo-lap/Thermal_Generator/README.md

 ## Dependencies

 This project relies on : the Python package for optimization problem [optlang](https://pypi.org/project/optlang/) for the model formulation, the interactive visualization library [Bokeh](https://bokeh.pydata.org/en/latest/) and the standard `Matplotlib` and `seaborn` visualization packages.
+After installinf `optlang`, necessary components for the model need to be imported as follows :

+`from optlang import Objective, Variable, Constraint, Model`

 The `EPEX_Scrapping` function also requires `requests` and `BeautifulSoup` which are already installed in the standard Anaconda Distribution.

 ## Instruction